mvolkmann/autorun.nvim/README.md

 1. Enter a command to run that builds and runs a program.
    For example, `lua main.lua`.

-Every time a file that matches the pattern is saved, the command will be executed.
+This will run the command immediately and again every time a file that matches the pattern is saved, the command will be executed.
 Its output, both stdout and stderr, will be displayed in the buffer in the vertical split.